For all questions and queries related to Building for the Future, please email BFTF@christchurchcathedral.bc.ca

 We hope you will join us in this renewed mission both in your prayers and monetary support.
 Thank you!

-UPDATE - November 2022
+UPDATE - February 2023

 As we come towards the end of 2022, work continues on the project.
 Most of this work focuses on building increased knowledge around priority areas of the site.
 This includes:

 And of course, as I noted last month, the School continues to explore the feasibility of its vision to double the cohort of students through increased and new physical space.
 This work began over three years ago and resulted in the addition of the learning modules that opened this past fall.

 I've been asked a few times if we'll see real action next year.
 By that people are often thinking of shovels in the ground or disruptive activity inside the cathedral itself.
 My answer is as unclear "may be, may be not!" as there is so much work behind the scenes that has to go on before things get visual.
 That can be disheartening for those who are not familiar with the development process.
 However, if you asked me to predict, I'd say no - but remember, that's ok!

 As with much at this time of year, things will begin to slow down, so with that and my post Christmastide travel, I'll not be posting again until February. - The Rev'd Canon Ian Powell, Chair of the Steering Committee